ut-ldma/ut-ldma.github.io/lab/local_inst.md

 ### Apple-M series CPU

-For Apple m series chip use the following to launch and run
+For Apple m series chip use the following to launch and run (note the autocat-torchrl:apple-m1 image supports rlmeta)

 ```
 docker pull ml2558/autocat-torchrl:apple-m1